MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 > UART Tx and Rx pins are marked in the GPIO Header (J207) silkscreen

-This console also prints any error messages if something goes wiring in the FW.
+This console also prints any error messages if something goes wrong in the FW.

 WiFi MAC level logs are printed via UART2.
 UART2 TX and RX can be easily tapped into a USB-UART converter from the mikroBUS<sup>TM</sup> Socket (J200). (settings: **_115200 8N1_**)